 This was the announcement that hegumen Philippe, representative of the Russian Orthodox Church to the Council of Europe made during our traditional breakfast, on Thursday 16 November 2017.

-In his intervention, father Philippe focused on the challenges facing interreligious dialogue, noticing the importance of taking into account the needs of al religious communities, in order to integrate them properly in our societies.
+In his intervention, father Philippe focused on the challenges facing interreligious dialogue, noticing the importance of taking into account the needs of al religious communities, in order to integrate them properly into our societies.

 (5.10.17) The government of Emmanuel Macron is moving rapidly to reform French labour laws.
 What is the content of the new proposals and how could they affect the French economic system?